kirby-deprecated-plugins/kirby-shortcode/readme.md

 ### field.method

 By default this plugin will override `kt` or `kirbytext` [field methods](https://getkirby.com/docs/developer-guide/objects/fields).
-They will work just like before but also parse shortcodes created for this plugin.
+These field methods will work just like before, but also parse shortcodes.

 To disable it, set it to `false`.
 You can then still use `shortcode::parse($text)` to parse the text that has shortcodes.